Reading Rock State Marine Reserve/State Marine Conservation Area

 Natural History

-wearing hardhats and personal floatation devices, 3 people swing an ROV (Remotely Operated Vehicle) off the side of a boat in the ocean
+wearing hardhats and personal floatation devices, 3 people swing a remotely operated vehicle off the side of a boat in the ocean

 This is a section of coast where mountains meet the sea, piles of driftwood wash ashore, and creeks empty fresh water into the Pacific Ocean.
-Visiting on a clear day offers the possibility of viewing Reading Rock offshore, just north of the MPA boundaries.
-As a prominent sea stack in the area, Reading Rock resembles a small island on the horizon.
+Visiting on a clear day offers the possibility of seeing Reading Rock offshore, just north of the MPA boundaries.
+As a prominent sea stack, Reading Rock looks like a small island on the horizon.

 Remotely operated vehicle expeditions found that the rocky reefs surrounding Reading Rock are home to vibrantly colored sea stars, club-tipped anemones, and giant acorn barnacles.
 White-plumed anemones inhabit the tallest of the submerged rocky features, while lingcod, quillback rockfish, yelloweye rockfish, and copper rockfish lurk within the rocky rubble.